wp-plugins/category-posts/readme.txt

 Features:

+* Support for displaying thumbnail images via [Simple Post Thumbnails plugin](http://wordpress.org/extend/plugins/simple-post-thumbnails/).
 * Specify how many posts to show
 * Set which category the posts should come form
 * Designate how many of the widgets you need
-* **New Feature** Specify whether to make to the widget title a link to the category page
+* Specify whether to make to the widget title a link to the category page
 * Optionally show the post excerpt

 == Installation ==